A marketing proposal can make or break your business.

 But, what is an ‘effective’ marketing proposal like?

-Let’s find out by looking at the top mistakes marketers do that make their proposal fail and how you can avoid them!
+Let’s find out by looking at the top mistakes marketers do that make their proposals fail and how you can avoid them!

 5 Common Mistakes Marketers Make while Writing a Marketing Proposal